 Last, having a road disc bike adds greater versatility to what and when you ride.
 Beyond your typical dry, good pavement, rolling terrain rides, you can take one set of all-carbon, all-around disc brake wheels on wet roads, in the mountains, and on an off-road section or two without concerns.
 With rim brakes, you’ll really want a set of alloy or carbon-alloy clinchers in addition to your carbon wheels to cover all those situations.
 A road disc bike will allow you to ride more consistently during the season, earlier and later in the year, and without the need to buy or maintain an extra set or two of alloy wheels to cover the range of riding you might do.

 Be aware that you can only take the off-road versatility of road disc brakes so far.
-While some ‘alternative’ category disc bikes are being made for on-road and off-road cycling, most gravel grinder and cyclocross bikes are built sturdier than road disc bikes, the later designed to have more clearance between the bottom bracket and the ground to allow for the bumps, stumps and jumps you might come across during your adventure.
+While some ‘alternative’ category disc bikes are being made for on-road and off-road cycling, most gravel grinder, and cyclocross bikes are built sturdier than road disc bikes, the latter designed to have more clearance between the bottom bracket and the ground to allow for the bumps, stumps and jumps you might come across during your adventure.
 The front forks, seat and chain stays on off-road bikes are also designed to allow for wheels and tires that are often far wider than you would want to run on the road and are therefore less aerodynamic.
-But, there’s nothing preventing you from using a road disc bike for an occasional ride combining some pavement and modest amounts of mud-free or dirt surface riding on paths that don’t have lots of pot holes or require a lot of clearance.
+But, there’s nothing preventing you from using a road disc bike for an occasional ride combining some pavement and modest amounts of mud-free or dirt surface riding on paths that don’t have lots of potholes or require a lot of clearance.

-While the three major benefits I’ve just described convince me to recommend that your next new bike should be a road disc one, there are any number of reasons why some believe road disc bikes will not take root or do so slowly including:
+While the three major benefits I’ve just described convince me to recommend that your next new bike should be a road disc one, there is any number of reasons why some believe road disc bikes will not take root or do so slowly including:

 - Performance – Heavier bike and components, less aerodynamic